-I am on something like Mr. Toad’s Wild Ride in the Reverse Universe for a few weeks and doing a supervised water fast.
+I am getting ready for something like Mr. Toad’s Wild Ride in the Reverse Universe for a few weeks and doing a supervised water fast.
 It is as much about resting from physical activity and normal daily stressors as it is about food.
 I learned about the science of water fasting from Dr. Rick Dina who teaches the course “The Science of Raw Food Nutrition” at Living Light Culinary Arts Institute in Fort Bragg, California.

 Documented research recounts an amazing array of benefits to giving your body a complete rest from digesting food.
 Digestion takes about three quarters of the energy you expend, which is a huge chunk of your daily supply.
 Apparently, when you free that energy up, your body does what it most wants to do with energy, heal and repair itself.